nsfcac/MonSter/README.md

 $ git clone https://github.com/nsfcac/MonSter.git
 $ cd MonSter
 ```
-2. Change the pyslurm version in __requirements.txt__ according to the version of Slurm running on your host, pyslurm history version can be [here](https://pypi.org/project/pyslurm/#history).
+2. Change the pyslurm version in __requirements.txt__ according to the version of Slurm running on your host, pyslurm history version can be found [here](https://pypi.org/project/pyslurm/#history).

 3. Set up __conda__ env with the following commands: